Eliza Tibbets: Legacy of introduction

 The growth that the Washington navel orange produced in Riverside spread throughout the state, driving the state and even the national economy.
 Citrus assumed a major place in California's economy.
 By 1917 Washington navel orange culture was a $30 million per year industry in California.
 By 1933 the orange industry had grown to an annual income of $67 million.
 From one million boxes of oranges in 1887 to more than 65.5 million boxes of oranges, lemons, and grapefruit in 1944, despite the depression years of the 1930s, the California citrus industry experienced nothing short of explosive growth.

-The success of Tibbets' orange trees inspired irrigation projects which converted more desert to orange groves.
+The success of Tibbets's orange trees inspired irrigation projects which converted more desert to orange groves.
 The size, scale, and ingenuity of the irrigation structures in Riverside and surrounding area are considered one of the agricultural marvels of the age.
 By 1893 Riverside was the wealthiest city per capita in the United States.
 Money poured into California.
-Tibbets’ orange led to an estimated $100 million of direct and indirect investment in citrus industry over the next 25 years.
-But Tibbets’ orange did not merely feed the wealth and growth of existing towns; new cities and towns popped up whose birth, existence, and future depended upon the condition of the orange market.
+Tibbets’s orange led to an estimated $100 million of direct and indirect investment in citrus industry over the next 25 years.
+But Tibbets’s orange did not merely feed the wealth and growth of existing towns; new cities and towns popped up whose birth, existence, and future depended upon the condition of the orange market.
 In 1886 alone new citrus towns were laid out in Rialto, Fontana, Bloomington, Redlands, Terracina, Mound City (Loma Linda), and South Riverside, (Corona).
 Irrigated communities like Etiwanda, Redlands, Ontario and many others were launched.